geek-cookbook/geek-cookbook/docs/recipes/kubernetes/keycloak.md

 ~ ❯
 ```

-Browse to the URL you configured in your ingress above, and confirm that the KeyCloak UI is displayed.
+Browse to the URL you configured in your ingress above, and confirm that the Keycloak UI is displayed.
 Login with the admin user you defined above, and confirm a successful login.

 ### Create Keycloak user